rust-lang/book/src/ch12-00-an-io-project.md

 Being able to do this test is enabled by all that modularization work we did in the previous sections.
-By separating the code that relies on dealing with the environment from our core logic, we can write very straightforward tests that don't need to load files or deal with command-line arguments.
+By separating the code that relies on dealing with the environment from our core logic, we can write very straightforward tests that don't need to load files or deal with command line arguments.
 Nice!

 Before we run the test, let's talk about this type signature: